So what is a Milk Bank?

 Find a milk Bank using the following link http://www.ukamb.org/milk-banks/

 The pasteurised milk is used for premature and sick babies and any hospital can access the milk bank to request donor milk.
 It is well documented that human milk is the best nutritionfor all babies and especially beneficial to sickand premature infants when the immunity and development is immature.
 Human milk contains all the essential growth hormones and protective factors necessary fornormal development and is knownto aid the recovery of sick babies who haveundergone surgery.

 Mothers in the neonatal units are always supported to provide their own breast milk for their premature babies but this can often be an emotional and challenging time for them.
 Often, the mother is unwell after a complicated or premature birth andthe baby needs feeding.
 Donor milk can help bridge the gap until mother is well enough to produce her own milk.
 Ensuring exclusive human milk feeding can alsoreduce the risks of major gut infections, namely necrotising enterocolitis.Clinicians and nurses in the neonatal unit value the therapeutic qualities and benefit donor milk can offer to this vulnerable group of babies.
-A growing number of units are now stocking pasteurised donor milk from the Wirral Mothers' Milk Bank.

 Further information can befound by visiting www.ukamb.org